|

 bone sawed off, without being bound or held.
 Afterwards his right leg was

+always shorter than the left.
 One day, while he was confined to his

 bed, he asked his sister-in-law for a popular romantic book, Amadis of